pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/advanced-route/README.md

 - Swap slot 3 for X Accuracy
 - Teach Fly
 - Fly to Lavender
-> If early Drill then swap slot 2 for tm07, use repel, teach rockslide, teach tm07, swap slot 2 for x acc then teach fly
+> If early Drill then swap slot 2 for tm07, use super repel, teach rockslide, teach tm07, swap slot 2 for x acc then teach fly

 Rival:
 - TB